trambarhq/relaks-django-data-source/README.md

 ### authorization

-The `authorization` event is emitted when the data source receives an authorization token, either from the server after a call to `authenticate()` or from your app via `authorize()`.
+An `authorization` event is emitted when the data source receives an authorization token, either from the server after a call to `authenticate()` or from your app via `authorize()`.

 **Default action:**